 - doesn’t sound like she’s having a conversation with you when she babbles

 - doesn’t understand simple one-step instructions

-- has an intense interest in certain objects and developes an attachment to particular objects
+- has an intense interest in certain objects and develops an attachment to particular objects.

 - seeks sensory stimulation – sniffs at objects or people, rubs objects on his mouth, or face, or seeks vibrating objects like washing machines, or flutters his fingers to the side of his eyes to watch the light flicker.